ramin-abdolmaleki/ELK-FileBeat/README.md

 # ELK-FileBeat
-Run ELK Stack On Ducker With Docker Compose
+Run ELK Stack On Docker With Docker Compose

 # ElasticSearch+Filebeat+Kibana
 You can run single node elasticsearch + Filebeat + kibana using files that inside this folder